-Only a few years back and Uzbekistan would hardly be a country that would have thought about when you decide to travel to (Central) Asia.
+Only a few years back, Uzbekistan would hardly be a country that you would have thought about when you decided to travel to (Central) Asia.

-But that has changed over the last two to three years, with the visa now getting a lot easier to obtain.
+But that has changed over the last two to three years, with the visa now being a lot easier to obtain.

-Did you know that one of the most important cities in the world of all times was precisely located in Uzbekistan?
+Did you know that one of the most important cities in the world of all time was precisely located in Uzbekistan?

-Even though Samarkand is not the only historic city worth visiting in Uzbekistan, it is for sure a great starting point.
-Two of the other must-visit historical places in Uzbekistan are Bukhara and Khiva.
+Even though Samarkand is not the only historic city worth visiting in Uzbekistan, it is definitely a great starting point.

 Once you set foot in Samarkand, there are a couple of things you need to know to fully understand the magnitude and glory of this city.

-The city survived destruction and conquests of Aleksander the Great who turned Samarkand into a military base.
+The city survived the destruction and conquests of Alexander the Great, who turned Samarkand into a military base.

-But Samarkand was also a centre of one of the greatest empires of its time and one of the most important stops along the whole Silk Road.
+But Samarkand was also the center of one of the greatest empires of its time and one of the most important stops along the whole Silk Road.

 It started and ended with the notorious Timur (Tamerlane).
 Well, truth be told, he was well-known among the people he conquered and beloved among his fellows.

-Samarkand was a place which connected the whole world.
-It was also one of the first bright examples of globalisation.
+Samarkand was a place that connected the whole world.
+It was also one of the first bright examples of globalization.
 It was a place on the Silk Road where East and West came to meet and learn about each other.

 Throughout the city, you will see many reminders of the golden age of the city.
 To start from the core of it, go to Registan.